futzu/SCTE35_threefive/examples/multicast/README.txt

 Usage:

-start server:
+start client first.
+  python3 mcastc.py

+start server in a new terminal.

   python3 mcastd.py video.ts

-start client (in a new terminal).

-  python3 mcastc.py

-(The pts of the video is written,in green to sys.stderr, to indicate the stream is being parsed)
+The SCTE-35 cue count is printed in green to sys.stderr, to indicate the stream is being parsed.
+Nothing will be printed if the stream is not being parsed.

+On UNIX/Linux speed it up by routing multicast on the loopback, tcpdump will not be able to see the traffic.

+	ifconfig lo multicast

+	route add -net 224.0.0.0 netmask 240.0.0.0 dev lo

+Or add the route to your network device if you want to see traffic with tcpdump

+	ifconfig wlp2s0 multicast

+	route add -net 224.0.0.0 netmask 240.0.0.0 dev wlp2s0

+Then you can monitor traffic with

+	tcpdump -i wlp2s0  multicast

+I'm really not sure how it works on Windows.